-(On a side note, the book uses the imagery of golden flower as a help in assisting us to relate to a certain central experience – that ineffable experience of inner enlightenment, which only arises in deep meditation.
-But as we know, ‘Names are just names’, so this golden flower may as well be called the Buddha nature, or the hidden essence, the true self, the primordial God, the eternal light, the original spirit, the Great Way …)
+(On a side note, the book uses the imagery of golden flower to help us relate to a certain central experience – that ineffable experience of inner enlightenment, which only arises in deep meditation.
+But as we know, ‘Names are just names’, so the golden flower may as well be called the Buddha nature, or the hidden essence, the primordial Buddha, the eternal light, the original spirit, God, the Great Way, the true self …)

 The purpose of meditation is to free the mind from the confinement of conceptual distinctions and discriminations, to free the mind from the ensnarement of endless distractions, and to free the mind from its habitual entanglement with all those perpetual manifestations of delusion we see in the world.
 Ultimately, meditation empowers our mind not only to cease being a prisoner, but also to become a creator of its eternal life force.

 The beauty of the Golden Flower is that it is NOT an exclusive Heaven; it is approachable for people of all religions, or with no religion at all.
-Practicing meditation and realizing the Golden Flower do not require people to change beliefs, instead the process actually strengthens your connection with your own spiritual haven.
+Practicing meditation and realizing the Golden Flower do not require people to change beliefs; on the contrary, the process actually strengthens your connection with your own spiritual haven.